kennethrioja/secondbrain/talks.md

 * [11.10.2022 - Cvetomir Dimov - An Integrated Model of Collaborative Skill Acquisition: Anticipation,Control Tuning, and Role Adoption](#11102022---cvetomir-dimov---an-integrated-model-of-collaborative-skill-acquisition-anticipationcontrol-tuning-and-role-adoption)

 <!-- vim-markdown-toc -->

+# 28.02.2024 – Project Ethel, Building a Virtual Teachin Assistant – Gerd Kortemeyer
+- Students can chat with a bot that retreives examples from the book (BUT MANUAL PROCESS TO DO THAT)
+- Discussion about resources and author rights

 # 16.01.2024 – BLAST (Lachaux, 2019, Lyon) – Sylvie
 - Punitive response with more time to wait can be a motivational punishment